MeArm/MeArm/README.md

 Repository Contents
 -------------------
-This repository contains the cutting files for the MeArm.
+This repository contains the design and cutting files for the MeArm.
 The MeArm is an Open Source 4DOF robot arm.
 It is intended to be a low cost and accessible robotics project for STEAM education.

 Laser cut (3mm) dxf files and Assembly instruction pdf files are sorted into folders based on versions.